Croatia flag Croatia Beach Holidays

 What British travellers need to know

-You can travel to Croatia without a visa for up to 90 days in any 180-day period for tourism, visiting, or short-term study.
+You can travel without a visa for up to 90 days in any 180-day period for tourism, visiting, business, or short-term study.

-You may also need to show a return or onward ticket and prove you have enough money for your stay.
+At border control, you may need to show proof of accommodation, travel insurance, a return or onward ticket, and proof you have enough money for your stay.

 Good to know:

-Your accommodation provider must register your arrival with the police within 48 hours, though hotels normally handle this.
+Your accommodation provider must register your arrival with the police within 48 hours, but a hotel will normally do this for you.

-Declare cash or travellers cheques worth 10,000 euros or more when entering Croatia to avoid seizure.
+You must declare cash or travellers cheques if their value is 10,000 euros or more when you enter Croatia.

 Safety in Croatia